Our Vulnerable Person Policy

 ii) Fundraisers MUST NOT exploit the credulity, lack of knowledge, apparent need for care and support or vulnerable circumstance of any donor at any point in time”

-iii) If a fundraiser knows or has reasonable grounds for believing that an individual lacks the capacity to decide to donate, a donation MUST NOT be taken.
+iii) If a fundraiser knows or has reasonable grounds for believing that an individual lacks capacity to decide to donate, a donation MUST NOT be taken.

-iv) A donation given by someone who lacked capacity at the time of donating MUST be returned.
+iiii) A donation given by someone who lacked capacity at the time of donating MUST be returned.

 What is a vulnerable person?